 Access admin view

-An Azure Databricks admin user has view access to all queries.
-In this view, an admin can view and delete any queries.
-However, an admin can’t edit a query if it is not shared with the admin.
+An Azure Databricks workspace admin user has view access to all queries in the workspace.
+In this view, a workspace admin can view and delete any queries.
+However, a workspace admin can’t edit a query if it is not shared with the admin.

 To view all queries:

 - Click Admin View on the right panel.